IsmailsGit/AWS-Module/Notes.md

 Machines connect to the public internet using a NAT+ internet gateway(a proxy).
 <br> Only a specified range of ips can be used as private ips.

+Type of IP
+Private IP
+Where it lives
+Stored directly on the ENI
+Description
+Used for internal VPC communication

+Type of IP
+Public/Elastic IP
+Where it lives
+Mapped to the ENI by AWS (via NAT or routing tables) Description
+Used for communication with the internet

 #### Elastic IPs
 Usually if you stop and restart an instance, it would get assigned a new public ip address because aws allocates public ips dynamically.